BainbridgeArtisanResourceNetwork/xtool-f1-laser-intro/instruction/class-outline.md

 		- paths are imported correctly, but
 			- stroke is rendered, stroke width and fill is ignored
 			- complex vector paths (brush stroke example) will show the path artifacts
+			- curved vector paths that are not closed paths need to be scored not engraved

 		- text converted to paths is imported correctly
 			- text using a font, is not rendered